drs0057/chess/README.md

 # Chess
 This game is 100% written in Python and uses the PyGame library to aid in the drawing of objects and the flow of the game.

+This chess variant plays exactly the same as any other chess game except that in this game, the king must be captured.
+In a normal game of chess, the king is never actually captured.
+This is what 'checkmate' means, where the winning player basically stops one move short of actually capturing the king.
+Moves that expose the king to capture are considered illegal, and thus the king can never be 'hung' like a normal piece can.

+In this 'Kill The King' variant, any move that exposes the king is legal.
+If the opponent is quick enough to notice your mistake and capture your king, the game is over.
+To win the game, checkmate is not sufficient, the attacking player must physically capture the king in order to win.
+This tends to play like a normal game of chess.
+In time scrambles, however, this is where the variant shines.
+Players will accidentally hang their king, and attacking players will achieve checkmate but fail to capture the king.
+This creates an interesting dynamic that is not normally encountered in a game of chess.

 This project was meant to be an exercise in the practical application of object-oriented programming (OOP) principles.
 OOP concepts like polymorphism, encapsulation, and inheritance served as the backbone for this project.
 Below is a brief demo of the game in action: